IBM/nodejs-in-the-cloud/README.md

 ### Prerequisites

 **Note**: If you're using a workshop VM, then all of these prerequisites should all be preinstalled.
 Use `microk8s` in the following steps, expanding the relevant details sections where necessary.
-You can skip straight to [Part 1](#1.-Create-your-Express.js-Application).
+You can skip straight to [Step 1](#1-create-your-expressjs-application).

 Before getting started, make sure you have the following prerequisites installed on your system.